Berlinda Tolbert

 Berlinda Tolbert (born November 4, 1949) is an American film and television actress.
 Tolbert is best known for her role as Jenny Willis Jefferson, the daughter of Tom and Helen Willis on the CBS sitcom The Jeffersons, which originally aired from 1975 until 1985.

 Early life and education

 Tolbert majored in theater at the University of North Carolina School of the Arts in Winston-Salem.
 She also studied drama in London.

 Career

 In a 2013 interview, Tolbert stated, "I've only had one job in my entire life... professional actress."
 She got her first film part from Martin Scorsese in Mean Streets in 1973, when she was in acting school.

 The Jeffersons

 On The Jeffersons, Tolbert played Jenny, the daughter of interracial couple Tom and Helen Willis.
-Jenny had become engaged to Lionel Jefferson, the son of George and Louise, when they were still characters on Norman Lear's "All In The Family".
+Jenny had become engaged, as played by a different actress, to Lionel Jefferson, the son of George and Louise, when they were still characters on Norman Lear's "All In The Family".
 They married and had a daughter.
 Tolbert played the role of Jenny for the run of the series, from 1975 to 1985.